MalikaIhle/FexibleSexualAppetite/README.md

 simulation of data to see whether planned analyses code works

 ## Raw Data
-databases for individual and breeding monitoring and experimental data as well as for video analyses
+database for individual and breeding monitoring and experimental data ('still' version uploaded 20190227 - evolving version updated elsewhere for newer experiments) database for video analyses (still - one database per experiment so this one is 'closed')

 ## Data processing
 extract and handle data to create table for analyses